Assisting your study journey

 Bring documents completed by a health professional that support your request for assistance (you can use an existing report from a psychologist, physiotherapist, occupational therapist, psychiatrist or GP).
 If you don’t have a recent report or letter, ask your doctor or health professional to complete the report below.
 You should also update your information on studentConnect to reflect your status as a student disclosing a medical condition or disability.
 If you haven’t already done so, we can do this on your behalf following your first appointment.

-Book online to meet with an Accessibility Advisor to discuss your support needs.
+Book online to meet with an Accessibility Adviser to discuss your support needs.

 - If you are a returning UWA student, go to Book an appointment

-- If you are a new student, fill out a UniAccess Registration Form and select a Getting Started appointment when you go to Book an appointment
+- If you are a new student, fill out a UniAccess Registration Form and select a Accessibility Adviser 40 minute appointment when you go to Book an appointment

 You can also book an appointment by phone.
 Contact UniAccess at Student Wellbeing on 6488 2423.